ReflectionHLE/ReflectionHLE/README.md

 for the other choice.
 Note: Technically at least one more value should be acceptable, but the values given above probably suffice for now.
+- "vsync" lets you toggle Sync to VBlank.
+Valid values are "auto", "off", "on".
+Currently the default of "auto" implies "off", since this is probably the case with the original Keen Dreams CGA and real CGA/EGA/VGA hardware.
+- "bilinear" toggles bilinear filtering.
+Valid values are "true" and "false".
+If set to "true", consider taking a look at the "scalefactor" setting.
 - "scaletype" can be used to toggle aspect ratio correction.
 Good e.g., in case screen burn-in is a concern.
 Valid values are "aspect" and "fill".
+- "scalefactor" can be used for two-step scaling.
+When different from 1, and with "bilinear=true", on compatible hardware the game's graphical contents to be displayed should first be zoomed in each dimension by the given scale factor, and then the zoomed pic should be scaled to the window with bilinear filtering applied.
+This is done so scaling artifacts coming from non-bilinear interpolation are less noticeable, while the output is not too blurry.
 - "autolock" tells if the window should have full control of the mouse (setting has no effect for fullscreen windows).
 Even if disabled, the cursor should be hidden while in the middle of the window.
 Valid values are "true" and "false".
+- "sndsamplerate" lets you specify a sound sample rate (in Hz).Currently the default is 49716, which is close to the rate of OPL chips generating AdLib sounds.
+It's also more efficient, as no interpolation is required, since the rate of 49716Hz is used for AdLib emulation internally.

 --------------------
 There is some bug...